top of page

 3. Where has your work been published/featured in the past?

 In the past few years, I’ve written for Mouser Electronics, Amazon Web Services (AWS), Amazon's re:MARS Site, Washington Post BrandStudio, IEEE Global Spec, Morris Group International, Ferrovial, Dar Group, Rescale, and Venkel.
-I’ve had pieces published in Professional Mariner, Compoundings Magazine, Municipal Sewer and Water Magazine, Treatment Plant Operator Magazine, Inflow and Infiltration Magazine, Plumbing Engineer, Medical Construction and Design Magazine, and many others.
+I’ve had pieces published in Industry Dive, Design News, Professional Mariner, Compoundings Magazine, Municipal Sewer and Water Magazine, Treatment Plant Operator Magazine, Inflow and Infiltration Magazine, Plumbing Engineer, Medical Construction and Design Magazine, and many others.

 4. Which piece are you most proud to have written to this point in your career?